i-HarshMishra/Post_Web_App/README.md

 ```

 ## Notes
-- Make sure the backend is running before using the frontend.
+- The backend must be running before using the frontend.
-- The app uses MongoDB to store post details.
-- Image uploads depend on your ImageKit configuration.
+- Uploaded images are resized and compressed in the backend before upload.
+- The backend enforces a 5MB maximum image size.
+- Frontend requests use `http://localhost:3000` to reach the API.